turing85/graal-playground/README.md

     > native/scripts/nativeCompile.sh

 You will find the native images in folder `native/target`.
+Native image compilation is not added to the maven build process on purpose since it takes quite some time.

 ## Contact Information